 Find out how to capitalise on your client meetings and increase your fees to reflect the additional value and advice you’re delivering

-The relationship between accountants and their business client has changed radically in recent years.
-Where contact between client and adviser may have been quarterly (or less) in preceding decades, the modern business owner now expects to see or speak to their accountant at least monthly, and possible more frequently.
+The relationship between accountants and their business clients has changed radically in recent years.
+Where contact between client and advisor may have been quarterly (or less) in preceding decades, the modern business owner now expects to see or speak to their accountant at least monthly, possibly even more frequently.

-But how do you – the accountant – capitalise on this increased interaction with clients and increase your fees to reflect the additional value and advice you’re delivering to clients?
+But how do you capitalise on this increased interaction with clients and increase your fees to reflect the additional value and advice you’re delivering to clients?

 As outlined in our article on how best to bring your financial reports to life, the answer lies in increasing the scope and detail of client conversations and delivering reporting that suggests new service areas.

 The days of accountants focusing purely on year-end accounts and compliance are over.
 In turn, that means that the focus of your client conversations must shift too.
 What business owners now require is a business advisor who can guide the future of the company – not someone who can only discuss their historic transactions.

 Modern businesses are increasingly adopting cloud accounting and business tools to help them run and manage their companies, meaning they have the financial basics covered in-house.

 Where you can add value is helping a business to look up and ahead.
 For example, in the areas of strategic planning, financial modelling and detailed management reporting and forecasting.
 Those disciplines that require the knowledge, training and commercial acumen that only an experienced accountant can bring to the table.

 The key to monetising this expertise is to build closer and more meaningful working relationships with your clients, and not making it complicated.